Devsh-Graphics-Programming/Nabla/docs/nsc-prebuilds.md

 };
 ```

-For more complex usage and regression-style checks (constexpr vs runtime), see `examples_tests/73_SpirvKeysTest`.
+For more complex usage and regression-style checks (constexpr vs runtime, hashing, mixed payloads), see `examples_tests/73_SpirvKeysTest`.

 ### Grouping caps by kind (optional)